Accessibility Requirements - 23rd September 2019

 This sounds worrying, should I be concerned?

-You do need to be aware of the legislation, for your own peace of mind, however as a school or nursery, you do not need to be concerned.
+You do need to be aware of the legislation, for your own peace of mind, however as a school or nursery, you are partially exempt from this and we have outlined all you need to do below.

 The only exception to this rule is the content on your website that people need to use in order to use your services - for example registration forms, forms that let you outline school meal preferences or content relating to information like term dates and uniform.